slidevjs/slidev/docs/guide/exporting.md

 $ slidev export --with-toc
 ```

-### Transparent PNGs
+### Omit Background

-You can remove the default browser background by passing `--omit-background`:
+When exporting to PNGs, you can remove the default browser background by passing `--omit-background`:

 ```bash
 $ slidev export --omit-background